juju/juju-gui/docs/process.rst

 Checklist for Uploading a Cache File
 ------------------------------------

-- Get a clean branch of the trunk:: ``bzr branch lp:juju-gui``.
+- Get a clean branch of the juju repository.
+  ``git clone git@github.com:juju/juju-gui.git``
-- If you are using a pre-existing branch, make sure it is up-to-date:
+- If you are using your own pre-existing branch, make sure it is up-to-date:
-  ``bzr pull``.
+  ``git pull origin {yourbranch}``.
 - Run the tests and verify they pass: ``make test-prod`` and then ``make test-debug``.
 - Create the tarball: ``PROD=1 make npm-cache``.
 The cache